Curried Okra and Eggplant with Chick Peas

 Warm Indian spices give farm-fresh vegetables an exotic flavor in this quick and healthy dish!
-Curried Okra and Eggplant with Chick Peas incorporates approachable Indian curry cooking methods with farm-fresh veggies and protein and fiber rich chick peas for a healthy vegetarian meal served with rice or a tasty side dish with your favorite main.
+Curried Okra and Eggplant with chickpeas incorporates approachable Indian curry cooking methods with farm-fresh veggies and protein and fiber rich chickpeas for a healthy vegetarian meal served with rice or a tasty side dish with your favorite mains.

 Adapt or perish, now as ever, is nature’s inexorable imperative.